Young adolescents (aged 10 to 14 years) have a very important role in the lives and the health of their younger brothers and sisters; as their carers.

 Interested in this?
 Contact us to find out more how we help programmes develop good practice and promote the participation and engagement of young adolescents in health education and health promotion.

 You may be interested to find out more about our 10 messages for children to learn and share linked to our first ‘Foundation Topic’ – ‘Caring for Babies and Young Children’.
 In January, the first month of the year, we like to promote our 10 messages on this topic.
 Download our 100 messages PDF here.

-For more information on activities linked to this topic on our website, click here.
+Read more on this topic on our website.